About The Sitdown With Jeff Nadu Podcast (Which Sammy The Bull LOVES)

 "What exactly has happened to Dominic Cicale?" he asks.

 We haven't been in regular contact with Dom since working on that ebook, which we have not promoted, or profited from, in years, though we've occasionally written about Dom.
 He's always got numerous projects at various stages of completion in the works, one of which is his podcast, which Dom himself hasn't hesitated to use to go after others.
 He's started "feuds" with many people, including Sammy the Bull and Skinny Joey Merlino, among others.
-(Feuds among mob podcasters spring up every three seconds.
-Gene Borrello and Skinny Joey have been tearing each other apart for years, though it seems more like decades.)
+(Feuds among mob podcasters spring up every three seconds, but can last for an eternity.
+Gene Borrello and Skinny Joey have been tearing each other apart for years, though it feels more like decades.)

 And we knew what Nadu was right about, in Sammy's head anyway.
+He was right about attacking Dom.
 (And we knew we had something we wanted to write about.)

 Nadu is attacking Cicale with a 20-year-old newspaper report, and Sammy loves Nadu now.
 Or hates Cicale more.

-Sammy's newfound love, however, comes on the heels of a feud.
-Sammy and Nadu themselves had gotten into a feud not that long ago.
-But it was over something minor, as Sammy notes, dismissing it and confessing he can't even recall exactly what it was about.
+Sammy's newfound love, however, comes on the heels of a beef.
+Gravano and Nadu themselves had gotten into a feud not that long ago.
+But it was over something minor, Sammy says, dismissing it and confessing he can't even recall exactly what it was about (because it was so minor!).

-"I would like you to come down and see me because I am going to bust your fcking mouth wide open," Sammy says, speaking to Nadu, who apparently had attacked some of the people who worked on Gravano's podcast.
+"I would like you to come down and see me because I'm gonna bust your fcking mouth wide open," Sammy says, speaking to Nadu, who had attacked some of the people who worked on Gravano's podcast.

 "Shut your fcking mouth.
 Be a fcking man...
-Come and fuck with me (not the kids who work for me)...
+Come and fck with me (not the kids who work for me)...
 Fcking bum...You wanna do something, come down...
 I'm sick of this fcking bum."

 The sources say that both the Gambino and Genovese families "have expressed concerns" to (George) Borgesi (who took over the reigns of the Philadelphia crime family) about Merlino's current role on "The SKINNY with Joey Melino," which features Skinny Joey as prognosticator extraordinaire about sporting events, as well as a frequent critic of mob "rats," reporters and other podcasters he says have wronged him.